Power law tails and non Markovian dynamics in open quantum systems: An exact solution from Keldysh field theory: Power law tail in Dissipative and Noise Kernels

 \section{Power law tail in Dissipative and Noise Kernels}

-The Keldysh field theory description obtained in the previous section is equivalent to a stochastic Schrodinger equation with non-local memory kernels for dissipation and noise in the system given by the self-energies $\Sigma^{R}$ and $\Sigma^{K}_{l}$.
+The Keldysh field theory description obtained in the previous section can be connected to a stochastic Schrodinger equation with non-local memory kernels for dissipation and noise in the system given by the self-energies $\Sigma^{R}$ and $\Sigma^{K}_{l}$.
 To see this, we write the effective Keldysh action for the OQS in real time,

 where $G _{l,l'}^{-1R}(t,t') =\delta(t-t') \big(\mathbf{i} \partial_{t} \delta_{l,l'} +g \delta_{l,l'\pm1} \big) -\Sigma^{R}(t-t')\delta_{l,l'}$.
 The terms quadratic in $\phi_q$ are first converted into terms linear in $\phi_{q}$ (source terms) by a Hubbard Stratanovich transformation with an auxiliary field $\zeta_{l}(t)$.
 The Keldysh partition function is then given by $\mathcal{Z}=\int \mathcal{D}[\zeta^{*}\zeta]~F(\zeta^{*}\zeta)\int\mathcal{D}[\phi^{*}\phi]e^{\mathbf{i} S(\phi^{*},\phi,\zeta^{*},\zeta)}$, where